-Our school understands what a stressful time moving schools can be for everyone involved.
+Our school understands the challenges which can occur when children are moving schools.
 Therefore many strategies are in place to enable the child's transition to be as smooth as possible.
-These include:

-On entry into the Foundation Stage:
+These include: On entry into the Foundation Stage:

-- Parents/Carers/Children are invited into school for a preliminary visit to look around the school. (dependent on Covid19 restrictions) - Parents/Carers are invited to a meeting at the school so that they can meet the Foundation Stage team, know what to expect and share any concerns.
+- Parents/Carers/Children are invited into school for a preliminary visit to look around the school. - Parents/Carers are invited to a meeting at the school so that they can meet the Foundation Stage team, know what to expect, ask questions and share any concerns.